kmi-robots/semantic-map-object-recognition/README.md

     - `bag_converter.py` is a Python 2.6 script to read images directly from the ROSbag format and save them locally in pickle format.
 Optionally, sequences of images can be temporally sampled, based on the default timestamps available from the ROSbag.

-    - <s> ImageNet_attrinit.py </s>  was started to include ImageNet attributes but not used in favour of Visual Genome, which already includes those attributes
+    - <s> ImageNet_attrinit.py </s>  was started to include ImageNet attributes but was abandoned, in the end, in favour of Visual Genome, which already includes those attributes
     - <s> base_DA.py </s>  is a static alternative to data augmentation run on data loading in pytorch, also out of scope of the above experiments.